 Learn everything about Chateau Olivier Pessac Leognan, with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Olivier History, Overview

 Chateau Olivier is in contention for one of the oldest properties in Bordeaux.
 Bordeaux wine historians believe the estate dates back as far as the 11th century.
-Some ancient remnants of the original buildings can be seen close to the east pavilion on the lower portions.
+Some ancient remnants of the original buildings can be seen close to the east pavilion on the lower portions of the property.

 Those ancient beginnings are how Chateau Olivier is actually one of the few castles in the Bordeaux region.
 There is even a moat and drawbridge as well.
 Chateau Olivier is worth the trip to see.

-The next era for Chateau Olivier came into being like many of the top Bordeaux chateau, through marriage and a dowry.
+The next era for Chateau Olivier came into being as many of the top Bordeaux chateaus, through marriage and a dowry.
 In 1663, Pierre Penel, the Baron of La Brede married Marie de Lasserre.
 She was the daughter of the lord of Olivier.
-Her dowry was that vineyard that we know of today as Chateau Olivier.
+Her dowry was the vineyard that we know of today as Chateau Olivier.

-Chateau Olivier was not the families first foray into owning a Bordeaux vineyard, at one point in time, they also owned Chateau Gruaud Larose in St. Julien.
-Chateau Olivier continues to remain the hands of the de Bethmann family today.
+Chateau Olivier was not the family’s first foray into owning a Bordeaux vineyard, at one point in time, they also owned Chateau Gruaud Larose in St. Julien.
+Chateau Olivier continues to remain in the hands of the de Bethmann family today.

-For a period of time, the negociant firm of Eschenhauer managed the wine making and sales, under a lease agreement which was terminated in 1981.
-Jean-Jacques de Bethmann managed Chateau Olivier until July, 2012, when he passes away.
-He was ably succeeded by his son, American born and educated, Alexandre de Bethmann, who has overseen a noticeable increase in quality, especially in their white wines.
+For a period of time, the negociant firm of Eschenhauer managed the winemaking and sales, under a lease agreement that was terminated in 1981.
+Jean-Jacques de Bethmann managed Chateau Olivier until July 2012, when he passes away.
+He was ably succeeded by his son, American-born and educated, Alexandre de Bethmann, who has overseen a noticeable increase in quality, especially in their white wines.

 Chateau Olivier Vineyards, Terroir, Grapes, Winemaking

-It’s also important to note that Chateau Olivier planted 8 new hectares of vines that was previously was used for forest land.
+It’s also important to note that Chateau Olivier planted 8 new hectares of vines that were previously were used for forest land.

-The terroir of Chateau Olivier is gravel with clay and limestone in the topsoil, that is common to the Pessac Leognan appellation.
-Underneath that, you find more gravel, sandstone, rocks, sand and limestone.
-The red wine grapes are planted in the gravelly, sandy soils.
-Most of the white wine grapes are planted in the cooler, limestone and clay terroir.
+The terroir of Chateau Olivier is gravel with clay and limestone in the topsoil, which is common to the Pessac Leognan appellation.
+Underneath that, you find more gravel, sandstone, rocks, sand, and limestone.
+The red wine grapes are planted in gravelly, sandy soils.
+Most of the white wine grapes are planted in the cooler, limestone, and clay terroir.
 They have hillsides that rise to 55 meters in elevation.

 The vines for both red and white wine are planted to a vine density that varies from 8,000 to 10,000 vines per hectare.
 Extensive replanting has been taking place in the vineyards, so the younger vines are now planted to the higher levels of vine density.

 As you read earlier, only a relatively small portion of the vineyard is cultivated with vines here.
-At Chateau Olivier, 160 hectares are unplanted and instead remain devoted to trees, vedant forests, parks and grazing land.
+At Chateau Olivier, 160 hectares are unplanted and instead remain devoted to trees, verdant forests, parks, and grazing land.

 Chateau Olivier Winemaking

-For the production of the red wine of Chateau Olivier, the wines are vinified in temperature controlled, stainless steel vats.
-Malolactic fermentation takes place in tank.
+For the production of the red wine of Chateau Olivier, the wines are vinified in temperature-controlled, stainless steel vats.
+Malolactic fermentation takes place in the tank.
 The wines of Chateau Olivier are aged in an average of 30% new French oak barrels for between 12 and 14 months.

 When to Drink Chateau Olivier, Anticipated Maturity, Decanting Time